pnp/powerapps-designtoolkit/materialdesign components/docs/Button.md

 ## Description

 THE BUTTON - An element you will use in every app.
-While the standard PowerApps button has a lot of styling options this one cuts it down to only a few, letting you quickly add an SVG image to the button or Display it as an outline button.
+While the standard Power Apps button has a lot of styling options this one cuts it down to only a few, letting you quickly add an SVG image to the button or display it as an outline button.

 ## Demo

 ![Button](../assets/cmp_MD_button_examples.png)

 ## Custom properties